The Truth about Passive Income Real Estate Investing

 - Ask for the owner to cover more of the closing costs

-- Offering to waive inspection or buy as-is, if you are sure of the property’s condition, can get you a better price
+- Offering to waive inspection or buy as-is, if you are sure of the investment property’s condition, can get you a better price

 Finding Tenants for your Passive Income Real Estate Investing Business